 About the IKEA Adelaide Solar and Battery Microgrid

 The IKEA Adelaide Solar and Battery Microgrid (IKEA Microgrid) concept was developed by Planet Ark Power (eleXsys Energy).
-It was acquired by Epic Energy in February 2020, and is now under construction by Planet Ark Power with the system expected to be fully commissioned by early 2022.
+It was acquired by Epic Energy in February 2020, and was commissioned progressively across 2022 and 2023.

-It will comprise a 1.2MWp of rooftop solar array consisting of 3,024 QCell panels coupled with a 3.36MW / 3.45MWh CATL lithium-ion battery energy storage system.
-The systems will be managed by Planet Ark Power’s eleXsys dynamic voltage control platform.
+It comprises a 1.2MWp of rooftop solar array consisting of 3,024 QCell panels coupled with a 3.36MW / 3.45MWh CATL lithium-ion battery energy storage system.
+The systems are managed by Planet Ark Power’s eleXsys dynamic voltage control platform.

-The solar array is expected to generate enough renewable energy to supply c.70% of the retail outlet’s annual consumption, equivalent to approximately 370 homes each year.
+The solar array can generate enough renewable energy to supply c.70% of the retail outlet’s annual consumption, equivalent to approximately 370 homes each year.

-The IKEA Microgrid will be owned and operated by Epic Energy with a long term offtake agreement in place with IKEA in relation to the electricity generated by the solar installation.
+The IKEA Microgrid is owned and operated by Epic Energy with a long term offtake agreement in place with IKEA in relation to the electricity generated by the solar installation.

-The battery will be operated in the wholesale electricity market, participating in energy markets while providing valuable grid support services in Frequency Control Ancillary Services markets.
+The battery is operated in the wholesale electricity market, participating in energy markets while providing valuable grid support services in Frequency Control Ancillary Services markets.